denismurphy/rclone-photo-sync/README.md

 - Logs sync activities
 - Handles graceful termination and force killing if necessary

-## Customization
+## Customisation

-You can customize the following variables in both scripts:
+You can customise the following variables in both scripts:

 - `SOURCE_DIR`: Set this to the directory containing your photos
 - `S3_BUCKET`: Set this to your rclone remote configuration and S3 bucket path